This post may contain affiliate links. Please see my disclosure policy for details.

-Wood started to convert some old buildings into a residential dwelling and even a shooting box for hunting.
+Wood started to convert some old buildings into residential dwellings and even a box for hunting.
 That was until 1807, when he eventually sold the property to the famous poet Walter Savage Landor.

 One of his most famous and controversial works was a poem for Rose Aylmer.
 Funnily enough, I’ve actually visited the grave of his sweetheart in Kolkata.
 Unfortunately, she sailed to India in 1798 and died two years later of Cholera.
 I remembered her tombstone as it’s shaped like a pineapple!

-Although Landor had a big vision of becoming a countryside gentlemen and improving upon the buildings Wood created.
+Although Landor had a big vision of becoming a countryside gentleman and improving upon the buildings Wood created.
 Unfortunately, it resulted in another tragic chapter in his life.

 From his journals, it seems that his ‘idylls’ of country living were one part solitude and one part arguing with his fellow neighbours.